arpitgenius489/online-qr-code-scanner/README.md

 2. Push the project to a GitHub repository.
 3. Log in to [Render](https://render.com/) and create a new Web Service.
 4. Connect your GitHub repository to Render.
+5. **Install Gunicorn**: Add `gunicorn` to your `package.json` dependencies or install it using `npm install gunicorn`.
-5. Set the build command to `npm install`.
+6. Set the build command to `npm install`.
-6. Set the start command to `node server.js`.
+7. Set the start command to `gunicorn server.js`.
-7. Deploy and test the application.
+8. Deploy and test the application.

 #####